camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/09-the-job-executor.html.md

 </bpmn:process>
 ```

-In the above example the priority is determied baed on the property `priority` of the variable `order`.
+In the above example the priority is determined based on the property `priority` of the variable `order`.

 ##### Specifying Priorities at the Activity Level